ctranstrum/chuck/README.md

     - only one thumb key for each hand
   - centrally located rotary encoder knob for easy access to scrolling and volume control
   - includes all source files, so if your fingers are slightly different, with a little work you can adjust the keyboard to fit you exactly
+  - options for 1 or 2 thumb keys on each hand
 - Low profile 3D printable case
   - case is only about 7mm high and comes in two separate pieces, each largely flat on one side for easy FDM printing with minimal fuss
   - smaller versions are included for smaller print beds